DGeneAI/Audio2Gesture/README.md

 If want to get better performances of motion quality and speech generalization, you can try to train the system with bigger datasets like [BEAT Dataset](https://github.com/PantoMatrix/BEAT).

 ### Install
+This section is completely following the original repository; please refer to it.
+But if you find some package is not install, please manully install it.
+You may need install： einops

 Install the conda package manager from https://docs.conda.io/en/latest/miniconda.html.
 ``` shell
 cd HumanBehaviorAnimation/RhythmicGesticulator/Simplified_Version
 conda env create -f environment.yaml